 The only major difference between the tuna steaks and other forms of meat is the amount of time it needs to cook.

-With the smoking time for fish been a lot less than when smoking other meats, which is what makes this a simple and quick dish to serve to your friends and family.
-The idea being that this method can be started just before your guests arrive and they can eat just shortly after arriving.
-The idea is that you should have both a savory and a sweet combination for your smoked tuna, but nothing that is too overpowering.
+With the smoking time for fish being a lot less than when smoking other meats, which is what makes this a simple and quick dish to serve to your friends and family.
+The idea is that this method can be started just before your guests arrive and they can eat just shortly after arriving.
+The idea is that you should have both a savoury and a sweet combination for your smoked tuna, but nothing that is too overpowering.

 Below is a step-by-step guide which will help you to learn how to smoke tuna, beginning from choosing the best possible slices, right up to serving and eating you delicious meat.

 When you are looking for a smoking meat or even fish, your selection of both your meat type and category will make a big difference.
 This is the same when it comes to tuna, if you are looking for great results then you will need to choose the best type for smoking.